 The PLACE Collective has at its heart a vision of what can be done when people come together and art is brought into the mix for generating new questions, sparking new ways of thinking, kindling amazement, joy and hope, and driving action.
-PLACE sits at the nexus of the five research themes at the UK’s Centre for National Parks and Protected Areas, and will consider issues of rural cultures, ecology, conservation and human-nature relationships.
-It will bring creative practice into research, use art as a bridge between academia and local communities, and offer multiple lenses through which to view and understand place.
+PLACE sits at the nexus of the four research themes at the UK’s Centre for National Parks and Protected Areas, and uses art as part of interdisciplinary teams focusing on issues of rural cultures, ecology, conservation, nature/culture and human relations with the wider living world.
+It brings creative practice into research, use art as a bridge between academia and local communities, and offers multiple lenses through which to view and understand place.

 We are here.
 You are there.
 But wherever we are, our ‘here’s are connected.

 What happens at PLACE, including events, research and the creation of art, is shaped by its members.
 We’re committed to growing a community that embraces diversity in all respects, and is relevant and responsive to current issues.
 Meet the members here: you’ll find musicians, painters, photographers, writers, sculptors and creative practitioners who are less easily labelled with a single word …

 All the artists in the PLACE Collective are keen to work alongside and learn from other people.
 PLACE is not about art in isolation – it’s about collaboration.
 We’ll work closely with CNPPA and with institutions, organisations and individuals in other parts of the UK.

 Our vision is to establish and grow a community of artists who share a passion for furthering engagement with the natural world and who work through art in a collaborative process that helps to deepen understanding, build bridges and enhance wellbeing and connectivity in thriving human and other-than-human systems.
 We are committed to including creative practice in a journey towards a positive and resilient future.